Grendel26/HGT-finder-between-2-species/README.md

 ## Acknowledgments
 This work was performed using the computing facilities of the CC LBBE/PRABI.
-Heartfelt thanks to all LBBE contributors for their help during the realization of this program.
+Heartfelt thanks to all LBBE contributors for their help during the realization of this pipeline.